lucascbeyeler/zmbackup/README.md

 $ zmbackup -r -ro full-20170621201603 slayerofdemons@boletaria.com chosenundead@lordran.com
 ```

 To remove a backup session, you only need to use the option -d or --delete, and inform the session you want to delete.
-Or, if you want to remove all the backups before X days, you can use the option -hp or --housekeep to execute the Housekeep process.
-WARNING: The housekeep can take sometime depending the ammount of accounts you want to remove.
+Or, if you want to remove all the backups before X days, you can use the option -hp or --housekeep to execute the Housekeep process. **WARNING**: The housekeep can take sometime depending the ammount of data you want to remove.

 ```
 $ zmbackup -d full-20170621201603